-The 2012 Massa Vineyard Syrah from Yountville was the last time they were able to source fruit from this particular vineyard.
+The 2012 PWR Massa Vineyard Syrah from Yountville was the last time they were able to source fruit from this particular vineyard.
 The vineyard is certified organic.
 This wine shows a dark berry component on the bouquet (primarily blackberry).
 This wine sports a fairly soft mouth feel, is somewhat juicy and slightly savory.
 The tannins are well defined but would not be considered robust or out of balance.
 Elements of dust and a spicy note show on the finish (hints of pepper).
 Like the wine making on their other PWR wines, this wine sees no new oak.
 The spices are from the fruit and the stems (50% whole cluster fermentation).

 The wine making is fairly straight forward on this wine – a short cold soak followed by fermentation conducted in bins where they can foot tread / punch-down for additional extraction of color and flavor.

 The only non-Napa wine we tasted was the 2014 Poor Ranch Zinfandel located east of tiny Hopland in Mendocino County.
 This vineyard was first planted in the 1880’s, is entirely dry farmed and ranges in elevation from about 860 to 1800 feet.
 This is a cleaner more varietal focused Zinfandel then a number of Zinfandels we have tried.
 Balanced on the palate is shows flavors of plum with a lingering spiciness (white pepper) on the finish.
 Long lasting flavors with moderate well integrated tannins.
 Drinks well by itself.
 Very balanced.

 A truly remarkable value (if you can get your hands on this), is a tiny production (usually only 25 cases) 100% varietal Cabernet Sauvignon from the western hills in Oakville above the To Kalon Vineyard.
-This wine is made for three parties, the vineyard owner, Matt and Marcy and a select group of consumers.
+This wine is made for three parties, the vineyard owner, Matt and a select group of consumers.
 It is sold under PWR and is called the Albatross.
 This is the most consistent vineyard source in PWR’s portfolio as Matt has been making this wine every year since the PWR brand was founded in 2009.
 This small steep vineyard grows only 435 vines.
 While sold under PWR it features a different label.